Colinax/Fraggy-Backend-Theme/README.md

 # Changelog

-## v2.3.1 - released on 2020-02-29
+## v2.4.0 - released on 2020-03-20

- * set updater to new location
- * Remove woff and use woff2 support only
- * use custom admin directory for update process
- * Updated to Select2 v4.0.13
- * Updated to Popper.js v1.16.0
- * Updated to Bootstrap Fileselect v3.0.0
- * Updated to InsertLoader v1.0.1

- Thanks to [Colinax](https://github.com/Colinax) for his pull request to get the backend theme up to date.
+ * owner change

+# Download

+You can download the newest source code release and the distributed release without source files [here](https://github.com/Colinax/Fraggy-Backend-Theme/releases).

 ## Older versions

-You can see the summary of releases and the changes in each release [here](https://github.com/rjgamer/Fraggy-Backend-Theme/releases).
+You can see the summary of releases and the changes in each release [here](https://github.com/Colinax/Fraggy-Backend-Theme/releases).

-# Download

-You can download the newest source code release and the distributed release without source files [here](https://github.com/rjgamer/Fraggy-Backend-Theme/releases).

 # Installation